szagoruyko/loadcaffe/README.md

 NN support means both CPU and GPU backends.

-You can also use Caffe inside Torch with this: https://github.com/szagoruyko/torch-caffe-binding However you can't use both loadcaffe in caffe in one torch session.
+You can also use Caffe inside Torch with this: https://github.com/szagoruyko/torch-caffe-binding However you can't use both loadcaffe and caffe in one torch session.

 An example of using the package is in [examples/mnist_lenet.lua](examples/mnist_lenet.lua).
 After running script to train lenet model in Caffe you can easily load and test it in Torch7 on CPU and GPU (with 'cuda' as a first arguments)